jiisuominen/drupal-repository/documentation/README.md

 # Documentation

+See [hooks.json](/hooks.json) to see what console command is called for each action.

 ## Automatic changelog generation

-Uses GitHub's [Generate release notes content for a release](https://docs.github.com/en/rest/releases/releases#generate-release-notes-content-for-a-release) API to compare what's changed between head and base.

-The tool fetches `composer.lock` from both (head and base), then compares what's changed and uses the GitHub API to generate a changelog for each module.
+The tool fetches `composer.lock` for given `{head}` and `{base}` commits, then compares what modules have changed and uses the [Generate release notes content for a release](https://docs.github.com/en/rest/releases/releases#generate-release-notes-content-for-a-release) API to generate a changelog for each module.

 This is limited to:
 - `$projects` listed in [console.php](/console.php) with `changelog` setting.